 In the home of Rev. Samuel Parris, a terrifying scene unfolds.
 One of his daughters and his niece fall to the floor and begins convulsing uncontrollably.
 But, this is just the beginning.
 Soon other girls in the town begin to exhibit the same symptoms.
 In search of answers, the frightened residents turn to their church leaders.
 These leaders erroneously conclude that the girls were under a spell created by a mass of witches secretly working to destroy the town and bring forth Satan’s rule.

-Gripped by fear, dread and paranoia, the people of Salem begin a massive witch hunt.
+Gripped by fear, dread, and paranoia, the people of Salem begin a massive witch hunt.
 No one was safe from the brute force justice that ensued.
 Many girls at the time were accusing older women of being witches.
 The weak and helpless ones in the community were usually the ones accused of being witches.

 Women at the time were thought to be morally weaker and easily tempted into sin.
 The Salem Witch trials were really about the fear of women and their independence.
 But, one the community got established and the residents settled into normal life, the women and girls were acting differently.
 What the church and staunch community found threatening was most likely women being independent.
-These women were not interested in living by the Puritan values.
-They didn’t want to be supressed or controlled, so it’s no surprise that there was an attack on the devil within.
+These women were not interested in living with Puritan values.
+They didn’t want to be suppressed or controlled, so it’s no surprise that there was an attack on the devil within.

 Some theorize that these trials were the result of a mass wave of hysteria in the wake of the recent smallpox epidemic.
 Others believed that the deceptive nature of Rev. Samuel Parris epitomized how he ill-used his religious power.
 One cannot help but surmise how much responsibility Parris bears for the horrific events of 1692.

-Over 200 men, women and children were accused of witchcraft, but not all were arrested.
-Among those arrested though, was 72 years old Martha Corey, a beloved wife and mother.
+Over 200 men, women, and children were accused of witchcraft, but not all were arrested.
+Among those arrested though, was 72 years old Martha Corey, a beloved wife, and mother.
 In the autumn of 1692, Martha along with a large group of other alleged witches, are put on trial.
 Martha denies any wrongdoing but is found guilty and sentenced to death by hanging.
 On September 22, 1692, Marth along with the 18 others convicted of practicing witchcraft, were executed by hanging, and one, Giles Corey, was pressed to death.

 The chilling part of this horrific event is that everyone involved thought they were doing the right thing.
-The judges, the ministers and the community all thought they were doing the right thing.
+The judges, the ministers, and the community all thought they were doing the right thing.
 But 20 were put to death by the state because of those good intentions.

 In August 1992, the city of Salem erected the Salem Witch Trial Memorial for those innocent souls who lost their lives during the infamous witch trials.
 Their names are etched in stone to forever remember.
 Have the spirits returned to claim their namesake stone?
 Many believe that the restless spirits of the deceased still linger, perhaps looking for justice or acknowledgment.
 If you visit this memorial, by all means, pay your respects, but be on the alert, someone may be paying you a visit as well.